schmich/Windows-Lock-Mute/README.md

 %APPDATA%\Windows-Lock-Mute\install
 ```

-If you don't have git, [download](https://github.com/schmich/Windows-Lock-Mute/archive/master.zip) the source and copy it to `%APPDATA%\Windows-Lock-Mute`.
+If you don't have git, [download](https://github.com/schmich/Windows-Lock-Mute/archive/master.zip) the source, copy it to `%APPDATA%\Windows-Lock-Mute`, then run the `install` script.

 ## Uninstalling